14 Hanukkah Side Dishes So Tasty You'll Want to Make Them the Main Event

 Best Basic Challah

 Save room on your Hanukkah table for a stunning braid of challah.
-Yes, you can DIY it!
+Yes, you can make a braid at home!
 If this is your first attempt, our how-to video along with the recipe will lead you to a perfect plait.
 Adventurous chefs can reach for our flavorful adaptations, such as garlic-herb, parmesan, or chocolate.

 Test Kitchen Tip: For sheen, brush the loaves with an egg wash before baking.